sixftallstar314/Z-Prefix-App-Backend/README.md

 5. Then run node server.js from /backend directory to start the server for the Inventory Management App.
 6. Lastly if you haven't already visit https://github.com/sixftallstar314/Z-Prefix-App and clone down the Front-end portion of the APP and follow the README.md for starting that service.
-7. When you want to stop your database run sudo systemctl stop postgresql.
+7. When you want to stop your database run systemctl stop postgresql.

 *Notes*
 Currently this App is a proof of concept doesn't contain .env file or gitignore.
+The users db automatically populates with a user " James Kelley" for proof of concept of seeding.